onemarcfifty/cheat-sheets/ansible/installing ansible.md

     pip install ansible

-If you do this as root, then ansible will be installed globally (e.g. in /usr/local/bin) **If you do this as non-root user, ansible will be installed under .local/bin under your home directory** and wil theerefore not be in the PATH
+If you do this as root, then ansible will be installed globally (e.g. in /usr/local/bin) **If you do this as non-root user, ansible will be installed under .local/bin under your home directory** and will therefore not be in the PATH

 ## recommendation